 Caffé Vita Coffee Roasting Co.

-From its beginnings as a Queen Anne coffeehouse in 1995, Caffé Vita has remained adamant about quality.
-With six locations that spread from Capitol Hill to Phinney Ridge to Pioneer Square, Caffé Vita’s first-rate, farm-direct coffee and espresso extends to all corners of town.
+From its beginnings as a Queen Anne coffeehouse in 1995, Vita has remained adamant about quality.
+Visit any of its six Seattle cafés for first-rate, farm-direct coffee and espresso.
+Six locations, caffevita.com

 Empire Espresso Bar

 Visit this Columbia City café for fresh brews from Kuma Coffee, and don’t skip the house waffles and crêpes.
 3829 S. Edmunds St., empireespressobar.blogspot.com

 Operating on Capitol Hill since 1988, Vivace was a pioneer in the local and national espresso craze, and it’s the home of the now-classic rosetta latte-art design.
 All three locations are worth checking out, but definitely visit the Sidewalk Bar on Broadway, which has been a fixture on the storied street for more than two decades.
 Three locations, espressovivace.com

 This little PhinneyWood roastery is serious about good coffee.
 Visit either of Herkimer’s beloved neighborhood coffee bars to taste roaster Scott Richardson’s handiwork.
 7320 Greenwood Ave.
 N., 5611 University Way N.E., herkimercoffee.com

 Honor serves beans from Olympia Coffee Roasting in beautifully designed shops across Seattle.
 Six locations, honorcoffee.com

 Visit this microroaster’s self-styled Wallingford retail location to taste the latest direct-trade coffees from hard-working roaster Mark Barany.
 4110 Stone Way Ave.
 N., kumacoffee.com